-The International Baccalaureat Diploma combines continuous assessment and examinations in six major subjects with other activities designed to prepare the student for future studies and the modern world in general.
-Such ideals as responsible citizenship, international understanding, respect for cultures and ideas together with developing the talents of individuals are key points in the IB organisation mission statement which we believe in here at IBS.
+The International Baccalaureate Diploma combines continuous assessment and examinations in six major subjects with other activities designed to prepare the student for future studies and the modern world in general.

-The IB course is prepared over two years and may be taught and studied in any one or combination of the three languages, English, French or Spanish.
-The students normally seclects one subject from each of the following groups....
+The IB course is prepared over two years and may be taught and studied in any one, or combination of the following, language(s): English, French or Spanish.
+The students have to select one subject from each of the following groups:

-To be eligible for the diploma, a student must choose to take at least 3 and not more than 4 at higher level and the others at standard level.
-The difference between levels is in depth, breadth and consequently number of teaching hours required for each.
-Each examined subject (and correspondingly term grades) is graded on a scale of 1 (minimum) to 7 (maximum).
+To be eligible for the diploma, the student must choose between 3 and 4 of these subjects at Higher Level, and the others at Standard Level.
+Each examined subject is graded on a scale of 1 to 7 and the student must complete ALL of the following:

-An < extended essay > of some 4000 words written on a precise topic chosen from one of the subject areas involving research and originality from the student.
-This should demand about 40 hours of work and the tutor can be consulted for advice at any moment.
-In this school, the first draft is due much earlier in the first year of IB.
-Completed essays are due at the beginning of the second year and this without fail.
+- An “Extended Essay” of some 4000 words on a precise topic normally chosen from one of the subject areas studied.
+This should demand 40 hours of work in collaboration with a tutor.
+Completed essays are due at the beginning of the 2nd year.